 The main formula for STR Governance Success includes:

-reasonable regulations with components that are appropriate for the unique area, its culture, and their STR governance goals
+reasonable regulations with components that are appropriate for the unique area, its culture, and its STR governance goals.

-a clear and expeditious path to legal hosting (with reasonable fees, along with ample zoning and available permits to fill STR demand with legal STR reservations)
+a clear and expeditious path to legal hosting (with reasonable fees, along with ample zoning and available permits to fill STR consumer demand with legal STR hosting).

-quality STR education (the STR Certification Course gives hosts answers and tips that can save the City staff time.
-It helps hosts know how to read ordinance---and why and how to be code-compliant, neighborhood-friendly, more profitable, and successful)
+quality STR education (quality education helps hosts know how to read ordinance---and why and how to be code-compliant, neighborhood-friendly, more profitable, and successful).

-clear definitions for types of businesses allowed, occupancy limit, safety & health standards, and length of stays defined as STR.
+clear definitions for types of businesses allowed, occupancy limit, safety & health standards, and length of stays defined as STR (very different from LTR).
 Regulations should be consistent with other applicable laws and regulations.

 What Can We Do About Ongoing Infection Control (Post-Pandemic)

-Our world has changed from the effects of a highly-contagious virus.
+Our world changed from the effects of a highly-contagious virus.
 Who could have predicted that our businesses, schools, and services would be closed?
-And we can't predict what the short-term and long-term effects will be as businesses open.
-It won't likely be "business as usual."
+And we couldn't predict the short-term and long-term effects we would experience.
+It isn't "business as usual."

-Here are some links to tips, articles, guidelines, and products that may help you prepare for opening, deal with the new challenges and opportunities, respond to recommendations and mandates, and help you, your team, and your guests stay healthy.
+Here are some links to tips, articles, guidelines, and products that may help you prepare for opening, deal with ongoing challenges and opportunities, respond to recommendations and mandates, and help you, your team---and your guests stay healthy.
 We want to avoid future waves of virus-inspired crisis situations.

 Study the best practices from leaders in cleaning and disinfection.
 Use proper chemicals and dilution ratios.
 Give products time to work.
 Use procedures and products that will best help you protect yourself, your team, and your guests.